csekri/tkzgeom/README.md

 ![icon](icon/ico_big.png)
 # TkzGeom

+<span style="color:red">This branch is a rewrite of the original software from the ground up.
+It is in early stages of development, hence expect missing features and bugs.
+You find the working original version in the real branch.</span>

+<span style="color:red">The reason of the rewriting is to redesign the program in OOP style, reducing the repetitive codebase and allowing for easier future scalability.
+Having developed the original program gives the best insight for engineering/design improvement possibilities in this new version.</span>

+<span style="color:cyan">Planned additional features:</span>
+- <span style="color:cyan"> native support for a wide range of commutative diagrams</span>
+- <span style="color:cyan"> tikz double line </span>
+- <span style="color:cyan"> adding custom RGB based colour </span>
+- <span style="color:cyan"> continuous keypress to enable move point feature and move canvas feature </span>
+- <span style="color:cyan"> the properties dialog embedded in the main window </span>
+- <span style="color:cyan"> all items have unique (changeable) ID/name, that can be modified for easier navigation </span>
+- <span style="color:cyan"> in QlistWidget, multiple items can be selected an applied one common change simultaniously </span>
+- <span style="color:cyan"> ToolTip to be added to most widgets </span>
+- <span style="color:cyan"> other optimisations/beautifications </span>

 **TkzGeom** is a GUI tool to create publication quality figures in *.tex* or *.pdf* format.
 It aids and speeds up the production of a wide range of tikz images.

 # Contents